-I wrote this blog post and review of D.NEA Diamonds and Derco Jewelers to help other men and women in my situation navigate the lab-diamond market.
+I originally wrote this blog post and review of D.NEA Diamonds and Derco Jewelers in 2012 to help other men and women in my situation navigate the lab-diamond market.
 I have no affiliation with any of the companies I mention, nor am I employed by, funded, or sponsored by any of these companies.
 I received no special discount (I paid full retail price for the diamonds) for writing this post.
 I wrote it after the fact and no company was allowed to preview it or approve it.
 I actually work in the natural foods industry and am simply a consumer of lab-diamonds, not a broker or re-seller.

 With that, here is our story: